vtex/styleguide/react/components/Select/README.md

 ### 👍 Dos

-- Mind the order of the options, like putting the more probable one to be selected at the top.
+- Mind the order of the options, like putting more probable to be picked on that.
 In doubt, sort them alphanumerically (from A to Z and from 0 to 9).

 ### 👎 Don'ts

 - If there are just a few options to choose from (like 4), consider a **Radio Group** (for single select) or **Checkbox** (for multi select).

 Simple